 Many people sleep with fur babies on the bed but allowing pets on your sleep surface wears it out faster.
-Consider getting them a pet bed or, if you can’t sleep without your four-legged friend, put a thick towel or blanket on the bed and encourage them to sleep on that instead.
+Consider getting them a pet bed.
+If you can’t sleep without your four-legged friend, put a thick towel or blanket on the bed and encourage them to sleep on that instead.

 Step 4 – Keep it clean

-Every four to six weeks, strip the bed down completely and clean.
+Every four to six weeks.
+Strip the bed down completely and clean.
 Vacuum off debris and use a lint roller to pick up more stubborn stuff.
 For a natural clean, sprinkle with baking soda and spritz with lemon juice.
-Let dry and thoroughly vacuum – no need to use harsh chemicals.
+Let it dry and thoroughly vacuum.
+There is no need to use harsh chemicals.

 Step 5 – Don’t abuse your bed